Racial discrimination in the workplace is illegal. But you would be surprised to know that it is practiced in several organizations.

 She had been working as a caring professional at Housing 21 which is a retirement housing association for some time.
 After some time she realized that she will have a novel line manager, Nicola James in 2011.

-Soon there was an immense personality clash with Ms. Harper complaining that Ms. James analyzed her work more rigorously as compared to others in the team.
-Even her hours of work were reduced with any explanation.
+Soon there was an immense personality clash with Ms. Harper complaining that Ms. James analyzed her work more rigorously as compared to others in the team and her hours of work were reduced without any explanation.

 7. Marcel Espiritu: